rsyncOSX/RsyncOSXdocs/content/post/Combine.md

 **Caution**: always do a backup of the configuration files before following the steps below.
 See [the settings](/post/userconfiguration/) for backup.

-Check the about where RsyncOSX stores the configfiles:
+Check the About (in RsyncOSX) where RsyncOSX stores the configfiles:
 ```bash
 /Users/thomas/.rsyncosx/macserialnumber
 ```